vtjnash/julia/doc/src/devdocs/functions.md

 `@test` to expand to a try-catch block that records the test result (true, false, or exception raised) and calls the test suite handler on it.

-However this caused a new problem.
-When many tests are grouped together in a single function, e.g. a single top level expression, or some other test grouping function, that function could have a very large number of exception handlers.
-This triggered a kind of dataflow analysis worst case, where type inference spun around for minutes enumerating possible paths through the forest of handlers.
-This was fixed by simply bailing out of type inference when it encounters more than some number of handlers (currently 25).
-Presumably no performance-critical function will have more than 25 exception handlers.
-If one ever does, I'm willing to raise the limit to 26.

-A minor issue occurs during the bootstrap process due to storing all constructors in a single method table.
-In the second bootstrap step, where `inference.ji` is compiled using `inference0.ji`, constructors for `inference0`'s types remain in the table, so there are still references to the old inference module and `inference.ji` is 2x the size it should be.
-This was fixed in `dump.c` by filtering definitions from "replaced modules" out of method tables and caches before saving a system image.
-A "replaced module" is one that satisfies the condition `m != jl_get_global(m->parent, m->name)` -- in other words, some newer module has taken its name and place.

 Another type inference worst case was triggered by the following code from the [QuadGK.jl package](https://github.com/JuliaMath/QuadGK.jl), formerly part of Base: